 Dr. Joseph Nyingi Kamau is a senior scientist and the Assistant Director (Oceanography and Hydrography) at the Kenya Marine Fisheries Research Institute, Mombasa, Kenya.
 He is a biogeochemist with a focus on providing research information to assist managers to regulate and manage the environment effectively.
 His research interest is in establishing the fate and pathway of pollutants in the environment.
-He is part of a consortium headed by Addis Ababa University under the Eastern and Southern Africa Higher Education Centers of Excellence Project (ACE II).
-The main objective of ACE II is to establish and strengthen specialization and collaboration among a network of higher education institutions that will be designated as African Centers of Excellence (ACEs) in the Eastern and Southern Africa region to deliver relevant and quality education and applied research to address key development challenges facing the region.
-He is the principle Investigator (Kenya component) of a regional project funded by the Global Challenges Research Fund (GCRF).
 The project is entitled "Sustainable Oceans, Livelihoods and food Security Through Increased Capacity in Ecosystem research in the Western Indian Ocean (SOLSTICE-WIO).
 He reviews projects for NRF South Africa and is a College member of UKRI International Development Peer Review College.
 He is a member of the Golden Key International and is the National Technical Focal Point for FAO project GCP/GLO/660/NOR.

 Research Networks : Research Gate